BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 *Even the bravest of heroes cannot hold their nerve forever, especially when the dark powers of their enemies are gnawing at their resolve, gradually draining their valour away.*

 This power targets one enemy model within range.
 The target immediately reduces their Courage characteristic by 1 for the remainder of the battle, to a minimum of 1.
-This power can take effect multiple times over the course of a battle, reducing the targetâ€™s Courage each time.
+This power can take effect multiple times over the course of a battle, reducing the target's Courage each time.
 If the target is a Cavalry model, the caster must choose whether the rider or the mount reduces their Courage value.

-**Channelled** â€“ The targetâ€™s Courage is instead reduced by D3.
+**Channelled** — The target's Courage is instead reduced by D3.

 #### ENCHANTED BLADES

 **DURATION: TEMPORARY**

-*The caster is able to imbue the blades of their allies with powerful and ancient magic, making their weapons more likely to find a chink in their enemyâ€™s armour.*
+*The caster is able to imbue the blades of their allies with powerful and ancient magic, making their weapons more likely to find a chink in their enemy's armour.*

 This power targets one friendly model within range.
 In the Fight phase, the target may re-roll all failed To Wound rolls.

-**Channelled** â€“ Additionally, the target may add 1 to all To Wound rolls.
+**Channelled** — Additionally, the target may add 1 to all To Wound rolls.
 This is cumulative with using a two-handed weapon.

 #### ENRAGE BEAST

 **DURATION: TEMPORARY**

 *Having spent long periods of time in the wilderness, the caster is able to whip the beasts of the wild into a frenzy and imbue them with a thirst for blood.
-Such fury is not without its drawbacks â€“ many of these beasts will collapse with exhaustion moments later.*
+Such fury is not without its drawbacks — many of these beasts will collapse with exhaustion moments later.*

 This power targets one friendly model within range.
 This power can be used against a single Bat, (unridden) Warg or Spider model within range.
-If successful, the targetâ€™s Fight, Attacks, Strength and Courage are increased by 2 until the End phase.
+If successful, the target's Fight, Attacks, Strength and Courage are increased by 2 until the End phase.
 During the End phase, the target suffers one Strength 10 hit.

-**Channelled** â€“ The targetâ€™s Fight, Attacks, Strength and Courage are instead increased by 3.
+**Channelled** — The target's Fight, Attacks, Strength and Courage are instead increased by 3.

 #### FLAMEBURST